-This course is the first of two parts designed to provide the student with a practical and working knowledge of diagnostic tests and their interpretation in the veterinary clinical
+This course is the first of two parts designed to provide the student with a practical and working knowledge of diagnostic tests and their interpretation in the veterinary clinical pathology laboratory to diagnose common veterinary diseases.
+Hematology and cytology are stressed.
+Hands-on laboratory experience is gained in areas of hematology, blood transfusions, and cytology.

-Veterinary Clinical Pathology II Pre-requisite: VET 130, VET 151, VET 170
+VET 152 (Lect.
+Cred. - 2.0/Lab Cred. - 1.0) Veterinary Clinical Pathology II Pre-requisite: VET 130, VET 151, VET 170

 This course is the second part to VET 151, designed to provide the student with a practical and working knowledge of diagnostic tests and their interpretation in the veterinary clinical pathology laboratory to diagnose common veterinary diseases.
 Clinical chemistry, urinalysis, and serology are stressed.
-Hands-on laboratory experience is gained in areas of clinical chemistry, urinalysis, serology, and immunology.
+Handson laboratory experience is gained in areas of clinical chemistry, urinalysis, serology, and immunology.